soizicpenicaud/casestudy-syllabus/syllabus2024.md

 * [EU model contractual AI clauses to pilot in procurements of AI](https://public-buyers-community.ec.europa.eu/communities/procurement-ai/resources/eu-model-contractual-ai-clauses-pilot-procurements-ai).
 * UK’s [Guidelines for AI Procurement](https://www.gov.uk/government/publications/guidelines-for-ai-procurement/guidelines-for-ai-procurement) (2021)

 ### Mandatory readings
-* Ananny M, Crawford K. Seeing without knowing: Limitations of the transparency ideal and its application to algorithmic accountability. _New Media & Society_.
-2018;20(3):973-989. doi:10.1177/146144481667664
+* Ananny M, Crawford K. [Seeing without knowing: Limitations of the transparency ideal and its application to algorithmic accountability](https://journals.sagepub.com/doi/10.1177/1461444816676645). _New Media & Society_.
+2018;20(3):973-989.
 * Green, B., Kak, A. (2021, 15 June).
 [The False Comfort of Human Oversight as an Antidote to A.I.
 Harm](https://slate.com/technology/2021/06/human-oversight-artificial-intelligence-laws.html). _Slate_.
 * Jansen, F., Cath, C. (2021).
-Just Do It: on the limits of governance through AI registers.
+[Just Do It: on the limits of governance through AI registers](https://arxiv.org/abs/2109.02944).
 In _AI Snake Oil, Pseudoscience and Hype, edited by Frederike Kaltheuner_.
 Meat Space Press.
-Online link: https://arxiv.org/abs/2109.02944
 * Kolkman, D. (2020, 16 August).
 [F**ck the algorithm?
 What the world can learn from the UK A-level grading algorithm fiasco](https://blogs.lse.ac.uk/impactofsocialsciences/2020/08/26/fk-the-algorithm-what-the-world-can-learn-from-the-uks-a-level-grading-fiasco/).
 LSE Impact Blog.
 * Riley, S. (2024).
 [Overriding (in)justice: Pretrial risk assessment administration on the frontlines](https://doi.org/10.1145/3630106.3658920).
 In _Proceedings of the Association for Computing Machinery_.
 Association for Computing Machinery.